Myrtle, Red (cineole-rich)

 Cultivation: Unsprayed (grown organically but not certified)

 Children?
-Tisserand notes that "any oil with 40% or more 1,8-cineole should not be applied to the face of infants or children or otherwise inhaled by them" (page 109).
+Suitable.
+Tisserand writes that "any oil with 40% or more 1,8-cineole should not be applied to the face of infants or children or otherwise inhaled by them" (page 109).

 NCBI Abstract: Antibacterial Activity of Mytle

-Topical: Dilute with a carrier oil and apply 2-4 drops on chest, back or as desired.
-Myrtle can be used for massage, with a compress, in the bath, sitz bath, douche, ointments and skin care lotions.
+Topical: Dilute with a carrier oil, unscented lotion or unscented cream and apply on area of concern or as desired.
+Consider using a roll-on applicator for ease of application of prediluted oil.
+The maximum dermal use level should be 1.9% (Tisserand/Young).
+Myrtle is suitable to be used for massage, with a compress, in the bath, sitz bath, douche, ointments and skin care lotions.

 Kurt Schnaubelt notes that one might consider using 4 drops essential oil per 10mL base oil for nose drops.
 This may be too strong for some, so if you feel to try drops, we'd suggest that you start with 1 drop and add more up to 4 drops until you are comfortable.